geo-goo/geo-goo/README.md

 if you want to cooperate with me to develop a project, i welcome it.

 - python component ( sort by last updated ) :
+    - snake : ...
+    - app-for-job-framework : ...
+    - temp-email : ...
     - numeric-analysis : study notes of numeric-analysis and repository of related programs.
-    - anti-web-scrap : anti web crawler technology.
+    - monitor-data-collection-bot : anti web crawler technology.
     - text-filter : create a simple search base on re.
     - libreoffice-tools : interact with libreoffice.
     - app-bot-for-flask : a simple flask framework for web page interaction.